alaiacano/pycube/README.md

 # About

-The [cube](https://github.com/square/cube/) project is awesome.
-I would like to create new "boards" with a really simple python call, and I want the boards to show the most in
+The [cube](https://github.com/square/cube/) project is awesome for displaying aggregations of real-time data.
+I would like to create new "boards" with a really simple python call, and I want the boards to show the most interesting content in real time.
+An example could be trending tags/topics on a social network, and instead of just listing the tags it will display a graph of the tag's post frequency for the last minute/hour/day/whatever.

-This project is pretty early in its development.
-So far I'm able to update the cube data as is described below.
-The main advantage so far is that you can do any pre-processing or pre-aggregating in python and then launch a new cube collection in a few lines of code.

-My goal is to have the page update dynamically based on real time trends.
-We'll see how it goes.
-Everything described on the page so far is working for me.
-I'd love to get any feedback.

 ## Connecting to cube